jkenlooper/puzzle-massive/docs/deployment.md

 # Deployment Guide

 There are two kinds of deployments outlined here.
-The first one is for in-place deployments where only minor changes are needed and don't require any services to be restarted.
-These are usually updates to the client-side resources like Javascript, CSS, and HTML or other graphic files.
+The first one is for in-place deployments where only minor changes are needed and the risk is low.
 The other type of deployment is commonly called a blue-green deployment where a new server is created and then when everything has been deployed and ready; traffic is directed to the new server.

 ## Create a new version for the deployment